pgolebiowski/easy-eel/README.md

 # 🌊 Easy Eel

 Dive into a minimalistic command line experience with Easy Eel for the Fish shell.
 With comprehensive customization features, you can tailor the theme to your liking.
+And to brighten your sessions, expect unique, ocean-themed greetings each time!

 <img src="https://github.com/pgolebiowski/theme-easy-eel/assets/7394091/ff5920f6-721a-4d49-823c-b2dfbda530a4" alt="Demonstration of the Easy Eel theme in action: showcasing user, host, directory, Git branch, and repository states.
 Also illustrates the outcome-based color change of the prompt indicator." width="75%">